Decoding Private Equity Performance

 Still, while private equity’s appeal may be obvious, its potential benefits intuitive, measuring and explaining private equity performance is an ongoing challenge.
 As the asset class is increasingly integrated into portfolios, the ambiguity and complexity of current performance standards will be felt more intensely by the market and improvements to those standards will be framed by new regulatory activity.

-So why do the current private performance standards have benchmarking limitations and what might a potential solution look like?
+So why do the current private equity performance standards have benchmarking limitations and what might a potential solution look like?

 The IRR Puzzle